Do you tend to listen to music while you work?

 As you can see from our playlist below, our virtual team here at AccessAlly has a very eclectic taste in music.
 Even though we work from all corners of the US and Canada, each of us attests to working better when we’re able to have the music of our choice playing.

-As you test the waters to find out what best supports you and your productivity, feel free to tune into a few of our favorites from the playlist below… and see if anything resonates with you!
+As you test the waters to find out what best supports you and your productivity, feel free to tune into a few of our favorites… and see if anything resonates with you!

 If you’re familiar with who is on the AccessAlly team… can you guess who likes each of these songs?

-Some of these might make it obvious as to why music increases productivity, but others might surprise you!
+Some of these might make it obvious why music increases productivity, but others might surprise you!